This is a layman's term used to describe a common back problem and as such, it is not a clinical definition of any specific condition.

 The Sciatic nerve is in close proximity to adjacent discs (1.2-1.5 mm) which is why so-called discongenic pain can arise.
 This pain, however, is caused by the tethering or rubbing of the nerve sleeve, and not by the discs themselves, while compression of the nerve doesn't necessarily cause any pain.

 As a result of mechanical friction affecting any of the nerve roots, the condition can become inflammatory, which is extremely painful.
 If not treated properly this will lead to scarification in the area around the inflamed sleeve which in time would result in devascularisation (reduced blood supply to the veins).

 The body reduces the supply of blood to certain veins if parts of the body are scarred and no longer require it as much as when the tissue was healthy.
 This process, which occurs as a result of the condition and also as a consequence of surgery, often produces referred pain along those nerves which are affected.

 Manipulative treatment for sciatica is not a good idea because it causes trauma in the area around the nerve sleeve, which then has to heal a second time, further exacerbating the condition.

 If elasticity of the soft tissues is diminished, localised or referred pain will be more readily produced.
 Chronic sufferers should therefore not be manipulated, but rather mobilisation should be used to remove friction on the affected nerve roots.

-As a general guide regarding the symptoms of sciatic pain, the hip and groin are supplied by nerves from the L1 level, the thigh by L1 and L2, the knee by L3, the hamstring by L4; and the calf, ankle and foot by L5 and S1 (affected in 85% of cases).
+As a general guide regarding the symptoms of sciatic pain, the hip and groin are supplied by nerves from the L1 level, the thigh by L1 and L2, the knee by L3, the hamstring by L4; and the calf, ankle, leg or foot by L5 and S1 (affected in 85% of cases).